 Postdoc Meet Up!
 With EU GrantsAccess on 7 March 2019 on:

 Past Postdoc Meet Up! events:

-At the Postdoc Meet Up! the Graduate Campus and EU GrantsAccess presented the topic: "Advice on European Funding".
-The program contained keynote talks by Dr. André Wunder, Research Manager at EU GrantsAccess and Dr. Mikhail Paramonov, Marie Skłodowska-Curie fellow at ETH Zürich.
-The participants were invited to ask their questions regarding European funding.
+At this Postdoc Meet Up! the Graduate Campus and EU GrantsAccess presented the topic: How to get European Funding.
+The program contained keynote talks by Dr. André Wunder, Research Manager at EU GrantsAccess and Dr. Lydia Hellrung, Marie Skłodowska-Curie fellow at University of Zurich.
+Junior researchers were invited to ask their questions regarding European funding.
 The event took place in English.